How to get a good faith estimate for medical and dental care

-Medical treatment and care can be ruinously expensive.
+Medical treatment and dental care can be ruinously expensive.
 And for Americans without insurance, it’s even more financially challenging.
 The uninsured often have to pay the list price of treatments, sometimes two to five times higher than the cost to those who are privately insured.

-Until this year, the uninsured and other patients paying for their treatments out of their own pocket (“self-payers”) could rarely get a cost estimate for their planned medical care.
+Until this year, the uninsured and other patients paying for their treatments out of their own pocket (“self-payers”) could rarely get a cost estimate for their planned medical or dental care.
 They were, however, expected to pay the bill after they received it.
-For self-payers, this meant financial planning for medical expenses was almost impossible and, as a result, increased their chances of incurring medical debt and possibly being subject to debt collectors and lower credit scores.
+For self-payers, this meant financial planning for medical and dental expenses was almost impossible and, as a result, increased their chances of incurring medical debt and possibly being subject to debt collectors and lower credit scores.

 For those without insurance or for those paying for care that is not covered by insurance, health care professionals and facilities must give patients a written good faith estimate based on the “reasonably expected” costs of a procedure.